 Baltimore, Maryland is home to a variety of public and private universities, including the University of Maryland, Baltimore and the Peabody Institute.
 The presence of seven major private colleges and five major public universities makes for a large student population in Baltimore, all of whom have the potential to need expert legal representation at some point during their studies.

 This appropriately named city is home to the University of Maryland, College Park, which acts as the flagship school in the state’s university system.
-This university is both the largest in the state and in the Washington Metropolitan area (37,000 students enrolled in 2010).
+This university is the largest in the state and in the Washington Metropolitan area (37,000 students enrolled in 2010).
 Our College Park, Maryland defense attorneys have offices in the city with expertise in defending students charged with a crime.
+Click here to visit our College Park criminal lawyer page.

 While there are no major universities within Columbia, Howard Community College, John Hopkins University, and Loyola University Maryland all have facilities in the city limits.
 College students attending schools in neighboring areas also contribute to Columbia’s, sizable student population.
 Maryland defense attorneys keep offices in Columbia to assist students charged with a crime.